qixuaann/FED_ASSG2_S10269128F_S10268119C/README.md

 - **Chat List:** Buyers are able to scroll through and filter chat page of every listing on the marketplace

 ### Features Left to Implement
---**Auction Mode:** Allows sellers to list items with bidding functionality.
+-**Auction Mode:** Allows sellers to list items with bidding functionality.
---**AI-Powered Recommendations:** Suggests relevant items based on user behavior.
+-**AI-Powered Recommendations:** Suggests relevant items based on user behavior.
---**Referral Program:** Users can invite friends and earn rewards.
+-**Referral Program:** Users can invite friends and earn rewards.

 ## Technologies Used
---**HTML, CSS, JavaScript:** Core technologies for structuring and styling the platform.
+-**HTML, CSS, JavaScript:** Core technologies for structuring and styling the platform.
---**Firebase Realtime Database:** Store product listings (category/popular) and chat history.
+-**Firebase Realtime Database:** Store product listings (category/popular) and chat history.
---**RestDB:** Seure user authentication and account management.
+-**RestDB:** Seure user authentication and account management.

 ## Assistive AI Usage
 - **ChatGPT** was used to generate initial project structure, improve code snippets, and troubleshoot bugs